betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 PutPlant breaks down a Planter's experience into simple elements.
 Each element has its own particular properties which when varied affect

+Moto is the first person experience of Movement

+Eco is the first person experience of

+Via is the first person experience of

 Changing an Element's properties affects how it relates to other elements and changes their properties too.
 These changes ripple out across PutPlant's web of relationships.

 ```py